CPhlebas/ore-chasm/README.md

 I would love to see it run on Android for instance.
 But for this to happen I'd have to wait until SFML has ports to that/those platforms.
 Or switch to a different framework if that becomes the only option.

+## Current Status

+The project is very, very preliminary right now.
+If there was a word for pre-alpha, I would use it to describe this.

+But of course, it's progressing quite quickly over just the few weeks it has existed

 ## How can I help out?